 Harry and I met up in the hall dragging the humans.
 Jasmine looked even paler than Morgan.
 We were having a lousy effect on that poor medium.
 Morgan helped her to my completely slashed couch and said, "This is not good."

 A big duh on that one.

-Our mental pushes kept the cops down and out for the count until we released them.
-We couldn't keep them in that state for more than a few hours.
+Our mental pushes kept the cops down and out for the count until we released them, but we couldn't keep them in that state for more than a few hours.
 And given they were cops, that would be too long.
-We figured a half hour tops before they would be missed by their dispatcher.
+A half hour tops before they would be missed by their dispatcher.
 More police would not help anything.

-Harry and I had little interaction with Brad since the mid-nineteen twenties.
-Chicago had a slight problem and Brad was the clean up crew on that little episode.
-The bodies still hadn't been found that he had 'disappeared'.
-Of the two vampires I don't know which one was scarier.
+Harry and I had had little interaction with Brad since the mid-nineteen-twenties.
+Chicago had had a slight problem and Brad was the clean up crew on that little episode.
+The bodies still hadn't been found that he had 'disappeared.'
+Of the two vampires, I don't know which one was scarier.
 The thought they were both going to be in my little nest made my skin itch.